-Within each of the main residential areas of the campus, there is an Assistant Director who adjudicates most cases that occur within their respective areas.
-Additionally, there is an Assistant Director for Housing Operations, who also adjudicates cases and works in the Office of Student Life.
-ADs are full-time professional members of the Student Life staff.
-They can be reached by calling the Office of Student Life at ext.
+Within each of the main residential areas of the campus, there is an Area Coordinator who adjudicates most cases that occur within their respective areas.
+ACs are full-time professional members of the Residence Life & Housing staff.
+They can be reached by calling the Office of Residence Life & Housing at ext.
 5081 and at office locations:

-Charleston/Gardens Area Lange 32A
+Charleston/Gardens Area

-Hillside Area Bowman 229
+Thea Bowman

+Hammerman & Butler

-Eastside Area McAuley 300A
+Eastside Area

-Campion Tower Campion 100
+Campion Tower